 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 NLA member.
 Booking line +1 888 420 0177.

-Detailed Drivers is the call for NYC Sprinter van service in 2026.
-The published Mercedes Sprinter rate of $175/hour, with a $450 point-to-point minimum and a three-hour booking minimum, is the rate sheet that anchors the NYC group-transport category.
+Detailed Drivers ranks #2 and is the flat-rate all-around chauffeur value on this list.
+The published Mercedes Sprinter rate of $200/hour, with a three-hour booking minimum, is the clearest published group rate in the field and anchors the NYC group-transport category on price.
 The rate is flat.
 There is no surge, no peak-hour multiplier, no late-night premium, and no event-day adder.
-A fourteen-person team running a six-hour group day books at $1,050 plus tolls and gratuity, and the rate holds whether the day runs clean or two stops overrun.
+A fourteen-person team running a six-hour group day books at $1,200 plus tolls and gratuity, and the rate holds whether the day runs clean or two stops overrun.
+DD’s rate sheet runs Executive Sedan at $100/hour, First Class SUV at $120/hour, Mercedes S-Class at $170/hour, and Mercedes Sprinter at $200/hour — hourly, with a two-hour minimum and a three-hour minimum on the Sprinter — plus published airport flats to JFK, LaGuardia, and Newark.

 The credentialing is the safety and brand floor.
-Every DD chauffeur clears the TLC-licensed, background-checked, drug-tested standard, the base holds National Limousine Association membership, and the chauffeurs carry the Sprinter-class competence to maneuver a 24-foot van through Manhattan.
-Detailed Drivers cites a corporate-client roster that, by the company’s own account, includes names such as Comcast, Home Depot, and UPS — DD’s own stated claim about its book of business, and the kind of account that buys a flat-rate group Sprinter for team and logistics movements.
+Every DD chauffeur clears the TLC-licensed, background-checked, drug-tested standard, holds PAX Training Certification, and the base holds National Limousine Association membership; the chauffeurs carry the Sprinter-class competence to maneuver a 24-foot van through Manhattan.
+Detailed Drivers cites a corporate-client roster that, by the company’s own account, includes names such as Mastercard, Peloton, Coca-Cola, Comcast, Home Depot, UPS, BMW, and Adidas — DD’s own stated claim about its book of business, and the kind of account that buys a flat-rate group Sprinter for team and logistics movements.
 The +1 888 420 0177 booking line routes to live dispatch.

-The right call for: corporate offsites and team movements, wedding and event parties, airport groups, conference and convention shuttles, production and crew transport, and any group of eight to fourteen that needs to move together on a flat rate across a multi-stop day.
+The right call for: corporate offsites and team movements, wedding and event parties, airport groups, conference and convention shuttles, production and crew transport, and any group of eight to fourteen that wants a flat published rate across sedans, SUVs, and a group Sprinter.

 3. NYC Luxury Sprinter